sgommitos/ABD/README.md

 ## IMPORTANT NOTES

+- It's the first time that i use github; be kind please c:
-The first alpha release will come before the entire codebase, due to needed refactoring operations.
+- The first alpha release will come before the entire codebase, due to needed refactoring operations.

 ## Introduction